-Budgeted cost: £ 53,216
+Budgeted cost: £ 65,000

 Activity Evidence that supports this approach Challenge number(s) addressed Attendance officer in place to support the children who have low attendance Research shows that attendance is an important factor in pupil achievement.
 Pupils who attend school regularly have been shown to achieve at higher levels than pupils who do not have regular attendance.
 1, 3, 5, 6, 7, 8 Family Support Worker The EEF toolkit shows that Parental engagement has a positive impact on average of 4 months' additional progress.
 It is crucial to consider how to engage with all parents to avoid widening attainment gaps.
 3, 4, 5, 6, 7 Forest school provision is available to all children at least fortnightly Forest School promotes collaboration and allows for social and emotional learning to develop.
 According to the EEF, both of these elements show strong progress measures with an impact of 5 months for collaborative learning approaches and 4 months for social and emotional learning.
 4, 5, 7 ELSA provision available for all children Having regular ELSA input helps children to develop self- awareness, regulate their emotions and be able to cope with social and emotional challenges that may affect their learning.
 Children learn better in school if their emotional needs are meet.
 Evidence from the EEF's Teaching and Learning Toolkit suggests that effective ELSA sessions can lead to learning gains of +4 months over the course of a year.
 3, 5, 7 School trips are supported in every year group Whilst there has been no extensive research on the impact of school trips, there are many reasons to ensure all pupils have access to learning opportunities beyond school.
-School trips are a way of enhancing the learning process.
-4 Multi-systemic family group Following many successful years of running this programme in CAMHS and in schools, this has been proven to be effective in providing accessible help and support for children with behavioural and emotional wellbeing difficulties.
-3, 5, 6, 7

-Widget There is a growing trend of using symbols in primary schools to help children who need additional support in Literacy whilst also creating a welcoming and engaging environment which promotes diversity and inclusion in the school.
+School trips 4 are a way of enhancing the learning process.
+Multi-systemic family group Following many successful years of running this programme in CAMHS and in schools, this has been proven to be effective in providing accessible help and support for children with behavioural and emotional wellbeing difficulties.
+3, 5, 6, 7 Widget There is a growing trend of using symbols in primary schools to help children who need additional support in Literacy whilst also creating a welcoming and engaging environment which promotes diversity and inclusion in the school.
+1, 2, 3, 5 Thrive Approach The Thrive approach is a dynamic, development and trauma-sensitive approach to meeting the emotional and social needs of children and young people.
+It is proven to improve attendance, behaviour and learning outcomes.
+1, 3, 4, 5, 7

-Total budgeted cost: £101, 755
+Total budgeted cost: £107, 680